NicklasXYZ/pysip/README.md

-# pySIP: A Static Index Page Generator
+# pysip: A Static Index Page Generator

 This repository contains the code for the pysip commandline tool.
 This commandline tool makes it easy to generate a simple, responsive and static index page which essentially organizes and displays a collection of links to other static pages.

-The commandline tool simply traverses a given directory and scans for HTML files with the name `index.html`.
-Metadata (title, keywords, description, author) and relative paths to these files are then collected, such that they can be included in a final static index page.
+The commandline tool simply traverses a given directory and scans for HTML files with the name "index.html".
+Metadata (title, keywords, description, author) and relative paths to these files are then collected, such that they can be included in a final static index page (as shown in the [preview section](#theme-preview)).

-pysip was mostly created for my own convenicence.
+pysip was mostly created for my own convenience.
 I have mostly been using it for organizing markdown files and jupyter notebooks which have been exported as html.

 ## Dependencies